afrid0315/aws-azure-devops-interview_questions/network-concepts-in-detail.md

 Finally, the DNS resolver returns the IP address obtained from the authoritative DNS server to the requesting application or user's device.
 The application can then use the IP address to establish a connection with the desired web server or other network resource associated with the domain name.
 Overall, the DNS query process involves a series of hierarchical queries from the local resolver to root DNS servers, TLD DNS servers, and authoritative DNS servers to obtain the IP address corresponding to a given domain name.
 Caching of DNS responses at various stages helps improve efficiency and reduce the load on DNS infrastructure by minimizing redundant queries for frequently accessed domain names.

+#### Ports and port numbers:

+In computer networking, a port is a communication endpoint used to identify a specific process or application on a networked device.
+Ports allow multiple processes or services to operate simultaneously on a single device, enabling them to send and receive data independently.
+Each port is associated with a unique port number, which helps identify the type of service or protocol running on that port.
+Here's an overview of ports and port numbers:

+**Port Number Range:**

+Port numbers range from 0 to 65535.
+Ports from 0 to 1023 are reserved for well-known services and protocols, such as HTTP (80), HTTPS (443), FTP (21), SSH (22), Telnet (23), SMTP (25), DNS (53), etc. These ports are often referred to as "well-known ports" or "system ports."

+**Registered Ports:**

+Ports from 1024 to 49151 are registered ports, which are assigned by the Internet Assigned Numbers Authority (IANA) to specific services or protocols upon request.
+These ports are used by applications and services that are not considered well-known but require standardized port numbers to avoid conflicts.

+**Dynamic/Private Ports:**

+Ports from 49152 to 65535 are dynamic or private ports, also known as ephemeral ports.
+These ports are used for temporary communication between client and server applications.
+When a client initiates a connection to a server, it typically uses a dynamic port number from this range.

+**Port Types:**

+TCP (Transmission Control Protocol) Ports: TCP is a connection-oriented protocol, and each TCP connection is uniquely identified by a combination of IP address and port number.
+TCP ports are used for reliable, ordered, and error-checked communication.
+UDP (User Datagram Protocol) Ports: UDP is a connectionless protocol, and each UDP packet contains the source and destination port numbers.
+UDP ports are used for fast and lightweight communication but do not guarantee delivery or order.

+**Port Assignment:**

+Ports are assigned to specific services or protocols to allow networked devices to understand how to handle incoming data packets.
+For example, a web server typically listens on port 80 for HTTP requests, while an email server listens on port 25 for SMTP (Simple Mail Transfer Protocol) traffic.

+**Firewall and Security:**

+Ports are often used in firewall configurations to control network traffic by allowing or blocking specific port numbers.
+Understanding port numbers and their associated protocols is crucial for network security, as open ports can potentially expose devices to unauthorized access or attacks.
+In summary, ports and port numbers play a fundamental role in computer networking by facilitating communication between processes and services on networked devices.
+They provide a standardized way to identify and differentiate between various network applications and protocols, enabling efficient and secure data exchange across the internet and other computer networks.